An exciting offering for our students and parents!

 This is a year-round program with 3 trimesters: January – April; May- August; and September-December.
 Violin, viola, cello, and bass are instructed in a group setting.
 Students may bring their own instrument or an instrument will be provided, funded by a generous benefactor.

-Beginner rehearsals are held at Sacred Heart Catholic School from 8:00-8:45 AM each Tuesday and Wednesday morning, led by Cathy Strabala.
-Intermediate students will meet Tuesday evenings from 6:45-8:15 PM.
+Beginner rehearsals are held at Sacred Heart Catholic School from 6:00-7:15 PM Tuesday evenings, led by Cathy Strabala.
+Intermediate students also meet Tuesday evenings from 6:45-8:15 PM.

 Students are accepted from the 4th grade and above.
 Parents are welcome to take instruction with their students.
 Adult students, including parents, will be accepted with safe environment training on record.